📺 Watch How to Make This Spicy Ramen

 Meanwhile, let’s make tare (sauce)!

-Bring it to soft boil over medium high heat.
-Reduce heat to medium and simmer for 5 to 7 minutes.
-Stir the sauce frequently so it won’t stick to the bottom of the pot.
+Bring it to a gentle boil over medium-high heat.
+Then reduce the heat to medium and let it simmer for 5 to 7 minutes, stirring frequently so the sauce doesn’t stick to the bottom.
 Remove from heat and let it cool.

-Drain the broth into a large mixing bowl or a container though a large strainer.
-Discard all the fragrance vegetables and spices but don’t waste the pork bones and the meat!
-You can enjoy them separately.
+Strain the broth into a large mixing bowl or container using a fine-mesh strainer.
+Discard the aromatic vegetables and spices, but don’t toss the pork bones and meat—they’re still full of flavor and perfect to enjoy on the side.

 Let’s assemble a bowl of ramen!

-Blanch beansprouts for 2 minuets, remove from the pot and drain.
-Set aside.
-Into the same boiling water, cook ramen noodles by following the directions of the package you’re using.
+Blanch the bean sprouts for about 2 minutes, then remove and drain.
+Set them aside.
+In the same boiling water, cook the ramen noodles according to the package instructions.

-I like to use fresh ramen noodles for any given day and you can find fresh or frozen ramen noodles at your local Japanese or Chinese grocery stores!
-Dried ramen noodles works as well.
+I like to use fresh ramen noodles whenever I can—they just hit differently!
+You can usually find fresh or frozen ramen noodles at your local Japanese or Chinese grocery store.
+But no worries if not—dried noodles work just fine too!

-While the noodles are cooking, place 2 to 3 tbsp tare into a serving bowl.
-Pour the hot ramen broth and mix them well.
+While the noodles are cooking, add 2 to 3 tablespoons of tare into a serving bowl.
+Pour in the hot ramen broth and stir well to combine—it’ll create that deeply seasoned, rich base for your ramen.

-Drain the cooked ramen noodles completely (extra water will dilute the broth and flavors) and carefully add into the bowl.
-Stir the noodles so it will coated evenly with the broth and arrange them in the middle.
+Drain the cooked ramen noodles thoroughly—extra water can dilute the rich broth and weaken the flavor.
+Gently add the noodles to the bowl, stir to coat them evenly in the broth, and neatly arrange them in the center.

-Top the ramen with beansprouts, green onions, baby corn, pork belly chashu, black garlic oil, sprinkle of Sichuan peppercorn powder and sesame seeds.
+Top your ramen with blanched bean sprouts, chopped green onions, baby corn, tender slices of pork belly chashu, a drizzle of black garlic oil, and finish with a sprinkle of Sichuan peppercorn powder and sesame seeds.

 Enjoy!